techxconf/AZConf2023/Community Partner Prospectus.md

 - Provide post-event feedback and insights to the Event organizers to improve future events.

 ## Your entitlements
-- Get to promote your community during AZConf 2023 event.
+- Get to promote your community during the AZConf 2023 event.
   - Your community logo on the event website
   - Community partner announcement from AZConf Chennai social media handles (Twitter, LinkedIn & Meta)
 ## Process for Onboarding